MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

-Make one of the RTOS task act like a heart beat: create a dedicated task and make it report in some way at a regular pace (print a message on standard output, blink a LED, etc.).
+Make one of the RTOS task act like a heart beat: create a dedicated task and make it report in some way at a regular pace (print a message on standard output, blink a LED, use SystemView, etc.).

 If the heart beat is still running when the UI freeze occurs, we can go a step further and check whether the MicroEJ runtime is still